spithash/nginx-logresolver/README.md

 # Nginx Log DNS Resolver

-`nginx-logresolver` is a Bash script that processes Nginx log files and resolves IP addresses to hostnames.
-It improves the readability of your logs by replacing IP addresses with their corresponding hostnames.
-The script uses a cache to avoid repeated DNS lookups, ensuring efficient performance, and supports optional colorized output for better readability.
+`nginx-logresolver` is a Bash script that processes Nginx access logs and resolves IP addresses to hostnames in real time.
+It improves the readability of logs by replacing IPs with their corresponding hostnames using system DNS resolution.
+The script optionally colorizes the output and checks if `dnsmasq` is installed to improve performance via local DNS caching.

 ## Why?